 - Rodin Museum Hours: Tuesday-Sunday 10 am-6:30 pm.
 Closed on Mondays.

 - Rodin Museum Prices: €13 ($14) for a ticket at the museum.

 - Museum L’Orangerie Hours: Wednesday-Monday 9 am-6 pm.
 Closed on Tuesdays.

-- Secret Food Tour Le Marias Times/Prices: It starts at 11 am and costs $111.
+- Food Tour Le Marias Times/Prices: It starts at various times and costs $121.

 Now that you’ve gotten a great feel of Paris, I highly suggest spending this day taking a day trip from the city!